-High-positioned and loose-fitting lap belts could increase the chance of injury due to sliding under the lap belt during an accident.
+High-positioned and loose-fitting lap belts could cause severe injuries due to sliding under the lap belt during a collision.
+Keep the lap belt positioned as low on hips as possible.

 To release the belt, press the bucklerelease button.